Subscribe to stay updated

 Sheyn is an Austrian brand that sells custom made jewellery.
 They’re the perfect ‘less is more’ example of how to create memorable packaging with a minimalist, environmental style.

 Using a simple kraft mailer box, Sheyn created incredibly detailed designs in a minimalist style.
 If you unfold the box, you’ll see it creates an image of their Elkie pendant.

 They created this stunning design using a 90% recycled paper box and single colour print.
 An excellent representation of the ‘less is more’ principle in packaging.

 Spell & The Gypsy

-An Australian based fashion label that prides themselves for their environmental awareness using a variety of eco-friendly packaging options like 100% biodegradable cotton retail bags and sustainable mailing bags.
+An Australian based fashion label.
+They pride themselves on their environmental awareness, using a variety of eco-friendly packaging options, like 100% biodegradable cotton retail bags and sustainable mailing bags.

 Their strength is in the sustainability message of their brand and the packaging reflects that message harmoniously.